hejazn86/OCR_Persian_textDetecter/README.md

 > One thing to be noticed here, is that in OpenCV library we had to pass the *bottom-left* coordinates of the text, but for the pillow library is the *left-top* coordinates.

-### putting each of thses three stages in a function
+### Putting each of thses three stages in a function
- 1. T he function of creating blank image
+ 1. The function of creating blank image
  2. The function of preparing Persian/Arabic text
  3. The function of putting text on image